 Networks & Society

 Society forms the context in which enterprises, organizations and individuals operate.
 Decisions and actions are fundamentally influenced by their social context.
 In turn, enterprises, organizations and individuals shape the social context they are living in.
 The importance of values for human behavior is beyond dispute.
 Values serve societal goals and enable individuals to cope with their social conditions.
-It is therefore quite surprising to see the extent to which this issue has been neglected by researchers in the area of business administration.
+It is, therefore, quite surprising to see the extent to which this issue has been neglected by researchers in the area of business administration.
 This past neglect has made it essential to investigate the impact of social networks on the formation, prioritization, stabilization and change of values.
-Overview Research Groups
+Overview Research Projects

 Networks & Organizations